New Zealand welcomes back tourists as pandemic rules eased

 New Zealand reopened to tourists from Australia three weeks ago and on Monday to about 60 visa-waiver countries, including much of Europe.
 Most tourists from India, China and other non-waiver countries are still not allowed to enter.

-Tourists will need to be vaccinated and to test themselves for the virus after arriving.
+Tourists will need to be vaccinated and to test themselves for the virus before and after arriving.

 "Today is a day to celebrate, and is a big moment in our reconnection with the world,” said Tourism Minister Stuart Nash.